mcrawfo2/go-msx/log/README.md

 var logger = log.NewLogger("alert.api")
 ```

-To create a levelled logger, which outputs Print at the defined log level:
+To create a levelled logger, which outputs print at the defined log level:

 ```go
 debugLogger := logger.Level(log.DebugLevel)